Blood/Bone Marrow/Lymph Cancer

 Sex-specific differences in obesity enhanced colorectal cancer

 Obese men are more likely to develop colorectal cancer than their female counterparts.
 Dr. Murphy will examine estrogen’s regulation of inflammation as a potential mechanism for this response.
 Understanding the mechanisms that drive the sex-specific differences in obesity-enhanced colorectal cancer will help develop targeted treatments.
 Their hypothesis stipulates that estrogen's regulation of inflammation is responsible for the sex-specific differences in obesity-enhanced colorectal cancer.
-Using estrogen manipulation techniques and mouse models, the team will examine the role of estrogen in obesity-enhanced colorectal cancer.
 The use of hormone replacement therapy to prevent the inflammatory response that is associated with obesity may play a critical role in colorectal cancer prevention.

 Rosenberg, Daniel, Ph.D.